MartinWie/gptcli/README.md

 ## Todos

-* Update model selection options(gpt-3.5-turbo-16k,..)
-* Add option to set the token limit for the conversation modes history(remove it from the normal request)
+* Add option to set default temperature
 * Add option to re-set the API token
 * Testing
 * Add option to disable streaming and only print the full response